 Good Hotel Guide Review

-With its towers and battlements, this Victorian-folly castle in 20 acres of grounds looks the real deal yet is ‘extremely laid-back – you can’t fail to feel at home’.
-Owners Simon and Wendy Bennett have furnished the huge rooms – wood-panelling, ornate ceilings – in a grandly shabby, homely style.
-Family photographs and cushion-heaped window-seats complement the antiques.
-‘The place is not overly done up but supremely enjoyable,’ our inspector reported.
-Bedrooms, in the castle, stables, orangery and separate buildings, range from big to vast.
-Eccentrically furnished with sale-room finds and bold wallpapers, they might include a four-poster or Victorian chaise longue.
+With its towers and battlements this Victorian-folly castle, in 15 acres of grounds, looks imposing yet is ‘a wonderful place to relax, kick back and take it easy’.
+Owners Simon and Wendy Bennett have furnished the huge rooms – wood panelling, ornate ceilings – in a grandly shabby, homely style.
+Family photographs and cushion-heaped window seats complement the antiques.
+‘It is quirky but very welcoming’ and ‘family-friendly’, report readers.
+‘Our girls had a blast around the gardens.’
+Bedrooms in the castle and separate buildings range from big to vast.
+Eccentrically furnished with saleroom finds, bold wallpapers and ‘sumptuous bedding, towels and robes’, they might have a four-poster or Victorian chaise longue.
 Bathrooms are huge, some with a roll-top bath.
-Plenty of activities, too, such as tennis and a games room.
-Evening meals in the former Music Room might include Cumbrian crab with avocado, and local lamb with gratin potatoes.
-There’s a more casual menu, too.
-A ‘tasty, filling’ breakfast includes freshly squeezed juice, smoked salmon and scrambled egg, and field mushroom and poached egg Florentine.
-‘We felt like part of the family.’
-(Jeremy Taylor, and others)
+Evening meals in the former Music Room might include spiced venison haunch with celeriac purée, and local lamb with parsnip mash.
+An ‘amazing breakfast’ includes freshly squeezed orange juice, smoked salmon and scrambled egg, and field mushroom and poached egg Florentine.
+‘A fantastic experience and cannot wait to rebook.’
+(Guillaume Post, Mark Vincent, and others)

 Amex, MC, Visa.

-B&B doubles from £200. À la carte 2-course £27.50, 3-course £35.
-1-night bookings often refused weekends.
+B&B doubles from £220.
+2-course meal £38, 3-courses £45.
+1-night bookings often refused at weekends.